MaybeShewill-CV/mortred_model_server/README.md

 You're welcomed to ask questions and help me to make it better!

+All models and detectors can be downloaded from my [Hugging Face Page](https://huggingface.co/MaybeShewill-CV/mortred_model_server).

 # `Contents of this document`

 * [Quick Start](#quick-start)